-We had some time so we headed off to Lee’s Summit to see a restaurant that supposedly had a giant pepper flying a plane on its roof.
+We had some time before the hot dog eating contest so we headed off to Lee’s Summit to see a restaurant that supposedly had a giant pepper flying a plane on its roof.
 It did have the plane but I saw no pepper.

 All we had time for was the one stop as we had to get back to Overland Park for the day’s big event: the Nathan’s Famous Hot Dog Eating Contest!
 The contest was one of 16 qualifying rounds to pick competitors for the biggest eating event of the year that will take place on July 4 at Coney Island!
 For the second year in a row I WILL be at Coney to watch!
 I am so excited!

 I am glad we headed over when we did because a big crowd was starting to form!
 Brian went to check in while I staked my claim in the front row.
 He wasn’t originally going to compete but when I saw earlier in the week that there were spots open I sent him the info and he signed up.

 George Shea, the commissioner of all things Major League Eating and emcee extraordinaire took the stage and the event began with an amateur contest between Sam’s Club employees.